alexs2112/TerminalHero/README.md

 - Mouse controls
 - If you have unlocked all 6 companions, you unlock a bonus area of a pond with a magic frog.
   - The frog says random sentences at you in dialogue that sound very wise but are either nonsense or unrelated.
+- I wonder if we should store creatures, encounters, dungeons, areas, all in their own quest packages
+- We probably just don't need the EffectFactory lol